browserengineering/book/book/accessibility.md

 `color` or `background_color`.[^more-colors]

 [^more-colors]: Of course, a full-featured browser's chrome has many
-    more buttons than our browser's, and probably uses many more buttons.
+    more buttons and colors to adjust than our browser's.
 Most browsers support a theming system that stores all the relevant colors and images, and dark mode switches the browser from one theme to another.

 Now, we want the web page content to change from light mode to dark mode as well.
 To start, let's inform the `Tab` when the user requests